Grease Is the Word: Controversy

-David Ian gathered the finalists at the Picadilly Theatre in London's West End to tell them that the judges "hadn't got it right with the pairs."
+David Ian gathered the finalists at the Piccadilly Theatre in London's West End to tell them that the judges "hadn't got it right with the pairs."

 On the fourth live show, David Ian announced live on the programme that from week five, the finalists would no longer be partnered up.
 The Danny hopefuls would compete against each other, live on week five's show, and the Sandy's on week six of the show.
 Each of the Danny and Sandy specials eliminated 2 of the 4 hopefuls thus leaving only 4 finalists for the final vote on 9 June.

 Dutch version

 A similar format has been used as well in The Netherlands in 2022, with the show Op zoek naar Danny & Sandy (Looking for Danny & Sandy) taking 2 unknown singers and placing the winners in the 2 lead roles for the 2023 performance of Grease in The Netherlands.
 On 3 February 2023, Tristan van der Lingen and Danique Graanoogst were announced the winners of the show.